laib3/npong/DOC.md

 Npong is a pong clone written in C using the Ncurses library.

-The entire project has only an educational purpose.
+The entire project has only an educational purpose, and it's released under the GPLv3.

 ## A.I.